RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 ### Firmware keyboard functions ###

 **CTRL-S** triggers the **STOP-LIST** feature, which is pausing any screen text printing at every RETURN code.
-Screen printing resumes after pressing any key.
+Screen printing resumes after pressing any key, unless **CTRL-C** is pressed, which breaks screen printing and goes back to the program that is sending output.

+**CTRL-G** does not print any character, instead it produces a tone of 100Hz in the speaker during 0.1s.